The Equality of Men and Women

 Paul put it this way: “The last enemy to be overcome is death.”
 1 Corinthians 15:26.
 An enemy does not come from God.

-And so that warning sentence in Genesis 2:17 reads, “Once you do what I warn you not to do, the enemy will have control over your life, which will end in death.”
+And so that warning sentence in Genesis 2:17 reads, “Once you do what I warn you not to do, you are giving the enemy control over your life, which will end in death.”

 13. There was no shift in responsibility, no variation in severity between the man and the woman when God declared the result, the outcome of their failure.